 Ann Arbor, MI

-Dr. VVandenBerg earned both a BS in Psychology and PharmD from University of Michigan.
+Dr. VandenBerg earned both a BS in Psychology and PharmD from University of Michigan.
 She completed PGY1 and PGY2 Psychiatry residencies at the Medical University of South Carolina (MUSC).
 From 2002 to 2016, she served many roles at MUSC and worked closely with Emergency Psychiatry Services as well as the inpatient substance use disorder service and led weekly medication education groups for patients with co-occurring substance use, pain and psychiatric disorders.
 Currently, Dr. VandenBerg is a Clinical Specialist in Psychiatry (general adult, addictions consult, psychiatry consult and emergency psychiatry) and Neurology, PGY2 Psychiatric Pharmacy RPD at Michigan Medicine and Clinical Associate Professor at UM College of Pharmacy.

-It has been my practice to avoid use of the term ‘drug-seeking behavior’ because it is generally used in a negative manner, often out of provider frustration.
+It has been my practice to avoid use of the term ‘drug-seeking behavior’ because it is generally used in a negative manner, often in the context of provider frustration.
 My concern with utilizing the term casually is that we miss the opportunity to have a positive intervention on behalf of the patient if we discount their needs.
 There are three key questions to ask when concern for ‘drug seeking’ arises.

 Second, does the patient have an indication for the requested medication?
 History of substance use and medical indication for controlled substances are not mutually exclusive.
 The patient should be objectively evaluated, without judgment, for medical need regardless of history of substance use.
 When acute symptoms may benefit from medication treatment with controlled substances (eg, opioids for acute injury or benzodiazepines for acute anxiety exacerbation), it is important to set expectations from the start.
-These may include duration of treatment, dose limits, or participation in concurrent non-pharmacologic interventions (eg, stress management, deep breathing, mindfulness, exercise, stretching, physical therapy).
+These may include duration of treatment, dose limits, and participation in concurrent non-pharmacologic interventions (eg, stress management, deep breathing, mindfulness, exercise, stretching, physical therapy).

 Objectivity can be difficult because patients are typically requesting medications for subjective symptoms of pain and anxiety which have great inter-patient variability in outward presentation.
 A nurse may report “patient requested lorazepam for anxiety but didn’t look anxious at all.”
 It is important to consider psychiatric symptoms of anxiety as well as somatic symptoms.
 A patient does not have to be flushed, diaphoretic, and tremulous to be anxious nor writhing in bed to have significant pain.

 When possible, observe patients in a variety of settings and/or obtain input from family.
 How do they behave when not interacting with health professionals?
 This can be easier to implement in inpatient settings.
 Is the patient interactive and gregarious with peers, but endorsing incapacitating anxiety to the provider and requesting PRNs for anxiety throughout the day?
 Is the patient reporting a pain of 10 and wincing in the presence of the provider, but behaving differently throughout the day with no restriction in activity?
-How does the patient function in everyday life?
-Is anxiety/pain impairing their ability to work, function socially or function within their family?

-A thorough initial assessment when working with a patient who has a history of anxiety or pain can go a long way in objectively assessing symptoms in the future.
+A thorough initial assessment when working with a patient who has a history of anxiety or pain can go a long way in objectively assessing symptoms as well as expectations for treatment.
 How does this patient experience anxiety?
 How do they usually try to alleviate anxiety?
 For pain, it is important to obtain a description of the quality of pain.
 Is it musculoskeletal, visceral, or neuropathic in nature?
 What non-pharmacologic interventions have they tried?
+How do symptoms impact daily activities?
+Is anxiety/pain impairing their ability to work, engage in social activities or function within their family?

 Patient education is key.
 Reduction/restriction of controlled substances is most often based on concerns for patient safety.
 Clearly informing patients of risks and potential benefits of alternatives is a key starting point.